 Table of Contents

 1 Deciphering Venona: Time, Space, and the Mobilization of Secrecy

 2 On Orford Ness, An Island Full of National Secrets

 3 The 9/11 Commission: Secrecy and Public Inquiry

 4 Anti-Deportation: Migration and the Aesthetics of Secrecy

-William Walters teaches politics at Carleton University, Ottawa, Canada where he is the Public Affairs Research Excellence Chair (2019-22).
-He is the author of Unemployment and Government: Genealogies of the Social (2000), Governmentality: Critical Encounters (Routledge 2012), co-author of Governing Europe: Discourse, Governmentality, and European Integration (Routledge, 2005), and co-editor of Global Governmentality (Routledge, 2004) and Viapolitics: Borders, Migration, and the Power of Locomotion (forthcoming).
+William Walters teaches politics at Carleton University, Ottawa, Canada, where he is the Public Affairs Research Excellence Chair (2019-22).
+He is the author of Unemployment and Government: Genealogies of the Social (2000) and Governmentality: Critical Encounters (Routledge 2012), co-author of Governing Europe: Discourse, Governmentality, and European Integration (Routledge, 2005), and co-editor of Global Governmentality (Routledge, 2004) and Viapolitics: Borders, Migration, and the Power of Locomotion (forthcoming).

 "State Secrecy and Security reverses the inattention to secrecy in critical security studies and proposes to unsettle the limits to how we understand secrecy and security.
 Walters probes how secrecy is problematised and assembled across a range of complex sites, from weapons testing to public inquiries and immigration enforcement.
 The book will be crucial reading for critical scholars analysing techno-social apparatuses of security and interdisciplinary research grappling with secrecy methodologically and conceptually." - Claudia Aradau, Professor of International Studies, King’s College London.